Lubawa: History

 The town gained significant profits from the trade.
 In 1627 the castle was refurbished and became a Baroque style palace of Bishop Jakub Zadzik.
 By 1640 construction of water works and sewers had been completed.
 The town was annexed by the Kingdom of Prussia in 1772 through the First Partition of Poland.
 Part of the Duchy of Warsaw (1807–13) during the Napoleonic Wars, the town was again annexed by the Kingdom of Prussia after the dissolution of the duchy.
 In 1815 the palace was destroyed by a fire and in 1826 its walls were demolished.
 In 1820 the convent of the Benedictine Confederation was suppressed.
+The population was subjected to Germanisation policies.
+In 1831, several Polish infantry and artillery units, engineer corps, sappers and general staff of the November Uprising stopped in the town on the way to their internment places.
 In 1871 it became a part of the Prussian-led German Empire.
 During the Partitions of Poland, and until 1920, Löbau belonged to Kreis Löbau in Regierungsbezirk Marienwerder in the Province of West Prussia.
 According to the German census of 1890, the town had a population of 4,593, of which 2,300 (50.1%) were Poles.

 As a consequence of the Treaty of Versailles following the rebirth of sovereign Poland the town was re-incorporated into Poland.

 Following the 1939 invasion of Poland, which started World War II, the region was occupied by Nazi Germany, and from 26 October 1939 to 1945 as Löbau was administered as part of Regierungsbezirk Marienwerder in the new province of Reichsgau Danzig-West Prussia.
 The Polish population was subjected to various repressions and atrocities.
 The Einsatzgruppe V carried out mass searches of houses, offices etc. in September 1939.
 On 7 December 1939, the Selbstschutz carried out a public execution of 10 Polish inhabitants.
 The German Nazi regime housed a secret camp in the town for Polish children and teenagers aged 10–17, mostly boys.
 The children were subjected to forced labour, beatings, malnutrition and even executions.
 Children reaching the age of majority were deported to the Stutthof concentration camp and its subcamps.
 With the approaching Eastern Front, the camp was dissolved in January 1945 and the remaining children were deported to Germany.
 After the end of war, Lubawa was again part of Poland where it remained since then.